psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  6. shall reject pushed authorization requests without client authentication
  7. shall support rich authorization requests according to [@I-D.ietf-oauth-rar]
  8. shall support confidential clients as defined in [@!RFC6749]
- 9. shall only issue sender-constrained access tokens using Mutual TLS as described in [@!RFC8705]
+ 9. shall only issue sender-constrained access tokens using one of the following
+    methods:
+    -  MTLS as described in [@!RFC8705]
+    -  DPoP as described in [@I-D.draft-ietf-oauth-dpop]
  10. shall authenticate clients using one of the following methods:
-     1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [@!RFC8705]
+     - MTLS as specified in section 2 of [@!RFC8705]
-     2. `private_key_jwt` as specified in section 9 of [@!OpenID]
+     - `private_key_jwt` as specified in section 9 of [@!OpenID]
  11. shall require PKCE [@!RFC7636] with `S256` as the code challenge method
  12. shall require the `redirect_uri` parameter in authorization requests and evaluate only this parameter to ensure authenticity and integrity of the